geoph9/hass-gshell-extension/README.md

 git clone https://github.com/geoph9/hass-gshell-extension.git "$HOME"/.local/share/gnome-shell/extensions/hass-gshell@geoph9-on-github
 ```

-Then open Gnome Tweaks (or the Extensions app on Gnome 40) and enable the extension.
+Then open Gnome Tweaks (or the Extensions app on Gnome >=40) and enable the extension.

-**Note:** Ubuntu 21.04 will not ship with `Gnome 40` and so you will still need to use the `Gnome 3.38` version.
+**Note:** Ubuntu 21.04 does not ship with `Gnome 40` and so you will still need to use the `Gnome 3.38` version.
 You can install that by using the `build.sh` script above, with the default settings.

 ### Installing from Gnome Extensions